connectivedx/fuzzy-chainsaw/README.md

 # Fuzzy Chainsaw

-[Fuzzy Chainsaw](https://github.com/connectivedx/fuzzy-chainsaw) is [Connective DX](https://www.connectivedx.com)'s in-house toolset for making static websites and component styleguides.
+[Fuzzy Chainsaw](https://github.com/connectivedx/fuzzy-chainsaw) is [Connective DX](https://www.connectivedx.com)'s in-house toolset for making static websites and atomic styleguides.
 It's great for producing static web assets with an emphasis on atomic driven architecture.

 > To get started, [download](https://github.com/connectivedx/fuzzy-chainsaw/archive/develop.zip) a copy of this repository from github.